Answers to frequently asked questions regarding application/admission:

 A: Statements of purpose, letters of recommendation, and vitae must be submitted to the SOPHAS and UC San Diego applications.
 Please refer to the page on instructions for the applications.

-Q: Do I have to enter my statement of purpose in the CSU Mentor application?
+Q: Do I have to enter my statement of purpose in the Cal State Apply application?

-A: No, when filling out the CSU Mentor application, there is no need to input your statement of purpose.
+A: No, when filling out the Cal State Apply application, there is no need to input your statement of purpose.
 Please just answer “See supplemental application.”

 Q: Do I have to enter my statement of purpose in the UC San Diego Grad Apply application?